-My children were born into world of the smartphone and although they do not yet have one (my eldest is just 9) it will, likely, accompany them throughout their life.
-Sadly, for this generation they will witness the debilitating effects of an addictive technology first-hand and close up.
+My children were born into the world of the smartphone and although they do not yet have one (my eldest is just 9) it will, likely, accompany them throughout their life.
+Sadly, for this generation, they will witness the debilitating effects of an addictive technology first-hand and close up.

 Rates of teen depression and suicide have skyrocketed since 2011.
 It’s not an exaggeration to describe iGen as being on the brink of the worst mental-health crisis in decades.
 Much of this deterioration can be traced to their phones.

 Now in one sense smartphones are not really the culprit, Twenge cites and blames social media sites like Snapchat and of course Facebook.
 But the relationship between the two is symbiotic, social media use is the prime use of smartphones (for almost everybody and especially teens).
 Social media have led the shift from talking to text, from emotional engagement to emoji and from shared jokes to sent gifs.